-RegressionMixin. fixture(cls, \, scope='test', action='fork', variants='all', variables=None)

-Declare a new fixture in the current regression test.
+reframe.core.builtins.fixture(cls, , scope='test', action='fork', variants='all', variables=None) Insert a new fixture in the current test.

 A fixture is a regression test that creates, prepares and/or manages a resource for another regression test.
 Fixtures may contain other fixtures and so on, forming a directed acyclic graph.
 A parent fixture (or a regular regression test) requires the resources managed by its child fixtures in order to run, and it may only access these fixture resources after its setup pipeline stage.
 The execution of parent fixtures is postponed until all their respective children have completed execution.
 However, the destruction of the resources managed by a fixture occurs in reverse order, only after all the parent fixtures have been destroyed.
 This destruction of resources takes place during the cleanup pipeline stage of the regression test.
-Fixtures must not define the members $valid\systems$ and $valid\prog\environs$ .
+Fixtures must not define the members valid_systems and valid_prog_environs.
 These variables are defined based on the values specified in the parent test, ensuring that the fixture runs with a suitable system partition and programming environment combination.
 A fixture's name attribute may be internally mangled depending on the arguments passed during the fixture declaration.
 Hence, manually setting or modifying the name attribute in the fixture class is disallowed, and breaking this restriction will result in undefined behavior.